-- Immediate dismissal from the lab/clinical setting; - Reporting the incident to the Dean, SON; - Informing Student Life; - Initiating drug testing is reasonable suspicion is present; and - Development and implementation of a course of action in compliance with the NDMU Substance Abuse Policy.
+- Immediate dismissal from the lab/clinical setting; - Reporting the incident to the Dean, School of Nursing;

+- Informing Director of Student Rights and Responsibilities; - Initiating drug testing if reasonable suspicion is present; and - Development and implementation of a course of action in compliance with the NDMU Substance Abuse Policy.

-The student will not be permitted to campus and practicum site(s) until a thorough assessment has been completed and an intervention plan has been developed and implemented.
+The student will not be permitted to return to the lab/clinical setting and the corresponding classes until a thorough assessment has been completed and an intervention plan has been developed and implemented.